joeatwork/santas-labyrinth/docs/GettingStarted.md

 The `repeat` command tells the robot to start the whole job over from the beginning.
 In this case, the robot goes right back to `touch wall` and does the whole thing over again.
-If you never pressed the "stop" button, the robot would keep going around walls forever.
+If you never pressed the stop icon, the robot would keep going around walls forever.

+## Next Steps

+With just `forward`, `left`, `right`, `touch wall`, `if yes ...`, and `repeat`, you can get some pretty complex behavior from the robot.
+But there are even more commands you can try:

+* You can move the robot backwards with the `backward` command.
+* You can stop a job automatically with the `finish` command.
+* Jobs can run other jobs with `do ...` commands.
+* There is an `if no ...` command that is the opposite of `if yes ...`.

+You can learn more about these commands and others in the [Command Language Reference](LanguageReference.md), or just experiment with them on the robot!

+Happy Adventuring!